alephium/www/src/content/news/meet-alphred-a-virtual-machine-like-no-others-85ce86540025/index.md

 A flash loan bundles successive transactions inside one block with conditional execution.
 It requires interacting with several smart contracts in the same transaction to take a loan, use it in a dApp and repay it.
 If the repayment doesn’t happen, then none of the transactions happened.
 This works well in the account model blockchains.

-Alephium is UTXO-based, meaning the Input/Output paradigm dictates that output only can be used after the transaction is broadcasted to the network.
-Therefore, a loan can’t be instantly repaid in the same transaction.
-This makes [flash loans](https://coinmarketcap.com/alexandria/glossary/flash-loan) impossible by default.
+Alephium is UTXO-based, meaning the Input/Output paradigm dictates that outputs can only be spent once a transaction is broadcasted to the network.
+This design prevents the classic “borrow and repay in the same transaction” model of flash loans.
+After the Danube upgrade, certain edge-case constructs could emulate flash-like behavior, but the architecture and economics make such attacks impractical in real markets.
+In practice, Alephium remains [flash loan](https://coinmarketcap.com/alexandria/glossary/flash-loan) resistant by design.

 ### More secure by design